gongjian1981/SENG8091-Group/actions/customer.md

 > Add a `Logout` button in the profile tab.
 When clicked, clear local auth token, reset user state, and navigate back to the login screen.

 ---

+### Requirement 7.1

+Customer’s personal info (name, email, profile image) will be displayed on the profile page after login.

+#### Action 28:

+Prerequisites: Action 26.

+Backend:

+> Implement an API that returns current user’s profile data.

+Frontend:

+> After login, call the API and display user info in the top section of the profile tab.

+### Requirement 7.2

+Customer can edit their profile info on the profile page.

+#### Action 29:

+Prerequisites: Action 28.

+Backend:

+> Implement an API to update `name` and `profileImage` for the logged-in user.

+Frontend:

+> Add an `Edit` button on the profile tab.
+When clicked, open editable fields and a submit button.
+On submit, call the update API and refresh info.

+### Requirement 7.3

+Customer can change their password by clicking the 'edit password' button.

+#### Action 30:

+Prerequisites: Action 28.

+Backend:

+> Implement an API that takes `currentPassword` and `newPassword`, verifies the current password, and updates the new one.

+Frontend:

+> Add an `Edit password` button in profile tab.
+On click, open modal to enter current and new password.
+On submit, call API and show success or error message.

+### Requirement 7.4

+Customer can see total reward points on profile page.

+#### Action 31:

+Prerequisites: Action 28.

+Backend:

+> Use the same API as in Action 17 to return total reward points.

+Frontend:

+> Display total reward points under personal information in the profile tab.

+### Requirement 7.5

+Customer can see list of check-ins on profile page.

+#### Action 32:

+Prerequisites: Action 28.

+Backend:

+> Implement an API that returns user’s check-in history with business names and dates.

+Frontend:

+> Add a `My check-ins` button in the profile tab.
+When clicked, call the API and display results in a scrollable list.

+### Requirement 7.6

+Customer can see list of all reviews they wrote.

+#### Action 33:

+Prerequisites: Action 28.

+Backend:

+> Implement an API that returns list of all reviews written by the user with business name, review content, and date.

+Frontend:

+> Add a `My reviews` button in the profile tab.
+When clicked, call the API and display all reviews in a list view.

+### Requirement 7.7

+Customer can see list of all redemptions they made.

+#### Action 34:

+Prerequisites: Action 24.

+Backend:

+> Use the API from Action 24 to get redemption history.

+Frontend:

+> Add a `My redemptions` button in the profile tab.
+On click, show the list of previous redemptions.

+---